 Pensively, I took hold of an exquisite silver frame beside the couch and I stared at the godlike man in the picture; his beauty was beyond words.
 I remembered well the day when this picture was taken…a windy, clouded day at the beach last fall.
-It had been a rather unpleasant weather for a stroll, but he'd convinced me, and we'd had a wonderful time.
+It had been a rather unpleasant weather for a stroll, but he'd convinced me and we had a wonderful time.

-Just from looking at his picture he could take my breath away… hand raised through his impossible to discipline hair, large shoulders on which his grey V-neck sweater looked molded, cast in marble chest…and how easily could I recall the rest!… His steel abdomen, his narrow waist, the feline way of walking, his long legs, his gorgeous…everything.
+Just by looking at his picture he could take my breath away… hand raised through his impossible to discipline hair, large shoulders on which the grey sweater looked molded, cast in marble chest…and how easily could I recall the rest!
+His steel abdomen, his narrow waist, the feline way of walking, his long legs, his gorgeous…everything.

-I closed my eyes as an excruciating pain swirled inside me… Like flashes from a stroboscope, behind my eyelids, I could see our naked bodies, making love, I could smell his scent, I could hear his growls and grunts, I could taste him on my lips… The loss of him, his unbearable absence was like the sensation of an open blood vessel, through which my life was slowly draining.
+I closed my eyes as an excruciating pain swirled inside me… Like flashes from a stroboscope, behind my eyelids, I could see our naked bodies, making love, I could smell his scent, I could hear his grunts, I could taste him on my lips… The loss of him, his unbearable absence was like the sensation of an open blood vessel, through which my life was draining slowly.